gokul-1998/example-fastapi-1/alembic.md

 - `alembic downgrade <revision id>` or `alembic downgrade -1` will take us one step down
 - `alembic revision -m "add user table"`
 - we can also do `alembic upgrade +1` to go one step up
-- `alembic revision -m "add foreign ket to post table"`
+- `alembic revision -m "add foreign key to post table"`
 - alembic is intelligent to find which column is left and will do the changes by itself.
 - `alembic revision --autogenerate -m "auto-vote"`